campionfellin/docs/README.md

 #### I heard I shouldn't use `Math.random()`.
 Why not?

 When users mint each piece, they are creating a hash token on the blockchain.
-All the attributes of your piece should be derived from that tokenso that user will be able to render their piece and get the same results each time. `Math.random` is derived from the computer's clock, so even if it is seeded there is no guarantee you will get the same output on different computing environments in the future.
+All the attributes of your piece should be derived from that token so that user will be able to render their piece and get the same results each time. `Math.random` is derived from the computer's clock, so even if it is seeded there is no guarantee you will get the same output on different computing environments in the future.

 ### Create a series of hex pairs